 Very few of them are considering the security issues associated with data access & management as well as with that of the IoT devices themselves.

-But what is the largest security challenges currently plaguing the field of IoT-connected devices?
+But what are the largest security and privacy challenges, currently plaguing the field of IoT-connected devices?

 1. Insufficient testing and updating